bia-technologies/lowkiq/README.md

 t2: A2, B2, D0
 ```

-Besides Default Lowkiq has ByNode splitter.
-It allows to divide the load by several processes (nodes).
+Besides Default Lowkiq has the ByNode splitter.
+It allows dividing the load by several processes (nodes).

 ```
 Lowkiq.build_splitter = -> () do